moloney/dcmstack/doc/CLI_Tutorial.rst

 missing this preamble but are otherwise valid (generally due to bad software).
 You can force dcmstack to try to read these files using the *--force-read* option.

-With some data sets (generally EPI) slices can be missing their pixel data due to an error in the reconstruction.
-Using the *--allow-dummies* option will allow these files and fill the corresponding slice with the maximum possible value (i.e. 65535 for uint16).

 Voxel Order
 ^^^^^^^^^^^